run2go/tunnel/README.md

 ```

 ## Usage
-Print the current tunnel & port or create new one with port 80
+Print the current tunnel & port or create a new one with default port 80
 ```sh
 tunnel
 ```